 Flowing completely within Yellowstone National Park and crossing under the park road about 6 1/2 miles south of Madison Junction, Nez Perce Creek originates at Mary Lake and flows into the Firehole River near the Nez Perce Picnic Area.

 With sections of shallow, almost continuous riffles and fed by warm water from hot springs, this unassuming creek flows alongside the hiking trail from Mary Lake.
 Fly fishermen come to Nez Perce Creek for a chance to catch its Brown Trout.

-A blue-ribbon trout stream rated the world’s second best trout stream after the Yellowstone River, the Madison is considered one of the most productive streams for Brown Trout, Rainbow Trout, Brook Trout, Arctic Grayling, and Mountain Whitefish.
+Rated the world’s second best trout stream after the Yellowstone River, the Madison is considered one of the most productive streams for Brown Trout, Rainbow Trout, Brook Trout, Arctic Grayling, and Mountain Whitefish.
 A fly-fishing hub for serious anglers, the 19-mile span located inside Yellowstone offers technical dry fly and nymph fishing not suited for beginners!

 Supporting diverse ecosystems, the Yellowstone is a haven for native species, the most important cutthroat trout stream in America, and one of the greatest trout streams in the world.
 Between Yellowstone Lake and the Grand Canyon of the Yellowstone, you will find trophy native Cutthroat Trout.
 North of Yellowstone National Park, you will find pocket water and floatable sections.